 Hold on, you might be thinking, I heard that Victoria is a small city with a disproportionately high retiree population?!?
 You heard right!
 But there are way more people living here who are below retirement age!
 It might seem quiet at first, but have no fear if you’re young and queer: there’s lots to do in this city, if you know where to look!

 Lez Go to Victoria:

-Pride: Victoria Pride Society’s family-inclusive Pride festival includes a great range of events; every year they kick it off with Drag Ball, there’s a Big Gay Dog Walk, a spoken word event, and lots of wicked parties to choose from.
+Pride: My post about Victoria Pride 2019 provides a comprehensive idea of what Pride looks like in Victoria.
+Victoria Pride Society’s family-inclusive Pride festival includes a great range of events; every year they kick it off with Drag Ball, there’s a Big Gay Dog Walk, a spoken word event, roller derby, and lots of wicked parties to choose from.
+In 2019 there was even a queer kayaking event, where MEC provided free kayaks, with a drag show on an island!
 There’s also an Alt Pride, committed to “centering identities and voices that usually don’t get centered”.

 Intrepid Theatre hosts an annual queer theatre festival, OUTstages, in June.
-They put on other events too, like an incredible gay cabaret last December (Homo for the Holidays?
+They put on other events too; once we went to an incredible gay cabaret last December (Homo for the Holidays?
 Yes please!), check out their events on facebook.